LostMa-ERC/heurist-api/docs/usage/download/date_validation.md

 Heurist offers a rich way of registering compound date information, including date ranges, uncertain dates, as well as details about a fuzzy date's certainty and probability distribution.
 However, Heurist also allows users to directly type a date estimate, i.e. a year (`1448`), in the record's field.

 If you want to confirm that all your records' dates have compound dates, with comparable metadata, use the `heurist download` command with the `--require-compound-dates` flag.
-This flag imposes an extra step of data validation that causes records without compound dates to be reported in the `logs/heurist.db.log` file (see the [Log section](./logs.md)) and not included in the DuckDB database produced at the end of the workflow.
+This flag imposes an extra step of data validation that causes records without compound dates to be reported in the `validation.log` file (see the [Log section](./logs.md)) and not included in the DuckDB database produced at the end of the workflow.

 ### Example of an invalid date field in the log